czhu/R_nanopore/README.md

 # R_nanopore
-R package for analysing nanopore data
+Custom R package for analysing ONT cDNA data.
+It has useful functions for QC, adapter trimming, visualizing of Nanopore sequencing data.

+This accompanies the [FulQuant](https://github.com/czhu/FulQuant/) method.